Atunez/Atunez.github.io/README.md

 Clicking on the first beatmap, we get to this screen:
 ![Capture3.PNG](https://github.com/Atunez/Atunez.github.io/blob/main/pictures/Capture3.PNG?raw=true)

 You can then click on "Download," and then open the downloaded file.
 If the game is close, this will open the game and load the map in the game, otherwise it will just load it in the game.
+Beatmaps have the file type of .osu

 Note: Some beatmaps may have two different download options which would be "with video" or "without video".
 The download process is the same regardless, and the different may be seen in the game when playing the beatmap.